What is it?

 Where can I find more information?

 Alberta Environment and Parks regulates the amount and release of industrial effluent to protect the environment and human health.
+Policy guidance for industrial release limts can be found here.

 The CCME Canada-wide strategy for the Management of Municipal Wastewater Effluent regulates management of wastewater.